 Knowing how to use social media in your property management company becomes more important every day.
 Everyone, including your clients, vendors, and tenants, is there.
 In an age where relationships matter more than ever before, you can use social media to help your property management business crush it.
 Here’s how.

 The first step is to set up accounts on Facebook and LinkedIn.
 This takes less than five minutes and will build momentum for everything else.

-Build pages for your business, and start to learn the ins and outs of the platforms.
+Build pages for your business, and learn the platforms’ ins and outs.
 They don’t need to be fancy at first- just get started.
 Begin connecting with your current clients, as well as prospective clients.
 This leads us to our next tip.

 We are inundated with information and noise.
-Everyone wants the attention of your clients.
-From behemoths like Coca-Cola to your competition.
+Everyone wants the attention of their clients, from behemoths like Coca-Cola to your competition.
 A lot of companies are vying for attention.

 That’s why you have to build and maintain strong relationships.
 Get to know your clients.

 - What do they do when they aren’t working?

 - What kind of books or websites do they read?